Nealsbo/C-Software-Renderer/README.md

 # C-Software-Renderer
 Simple software renderer using C Language

-!Requares SDL2 for window init
+!Requires SDL2 for window init

 Have: